Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Generating causal graphs using LLMs

 This dataset~\citep{mooij:2016} consists of data for 108 different cause-effect pairs selected from 37 datasets from various domains, including meteorology, biology, medicine, engineering, and economics (see examples in Table~\ref{tab:eg-ce-pairs}).
 As directionality of an edge is a fundamental building block for learning the full graph, it is a widely used dataset for benchmarking causal discovery algorithms.
 However, the Markov equivalence class of graphs admissible for a two-node graph (A,B) contains both $A\rightarrow B$ and $B\rightarrow A$.
 Therefore, the dataset remains a challenging one for causal discovery algorithms, with many recent methods achieving less than $80\%$ accuracy, as shown in Table~\ref{tab:tubingen_results}.
 The best known accuracy is 83\%, achieved by the Mosaic algorithm~\citep{wu2020mosaic}.

-We now apply LLMs to the pairwise discovery problem.
+We now apply LLMs to the pairwise edge inference problem.
 We extract the names of each variable from the benchmark and use them to construct prompts for the LLMs.
 Example prompts are shown in Suppl.~\ref{app:eg-prompts} (Table~\ref{tab:example_prompts}).
 We start with a simple prompt that asks, "Does changing A cause a change in B?", where A and B are the variable names.
 For a given pair $(A,B)$, we ask the question in both directions and then take the mean accuracy.
 We choose the mean accuracy since it maps correctly to the accuracy of any method choosing between $A\rightarrow B$ or $B\rightarrow A$.
 Specifically, the LLM-based method obtains an accuracy of 0 if it answers both questions incorrectly.
 If it answers one of the questions correctly (indicating that none cause each other or both cause each other), then it effectively chooses the output at random ($A\rightarrow B$ or $B\rightarrow A$).
 We also report weighted accuracy, as recommended by ~\cite{mooij:2016} to avoid the effect of overcounting some similar pairs.

 \textbf{Results.} The second half of Table~\ref{tab:tubingen_results} shows the performance of different LLMs on the task.
 Similar to prior studies on capabilities of LLMs~\citep{wei2022emergent}, we observe the emergent behavior that only text-davinci-002 and above achieve a non-trivial accuracy than random chance.
+With GPT3.5 class models (text-davinci-003 and gpt-3.5-turbo), accuracy of LLM-based method reaches 83\% and is competitive to the covariance-based causal discovery algorithms.
 This suggests that the ability of inferring causal direction emerges as the size of the model is increased.
-With GPT3.5 class models (text-davinci-003 and gpt-3.5-turbo), accuracy of LLM-based method reaches 83\% and is competitive to the covariance-based causal discovery algorithms.
+It may also depend on the specific training data and the use of reinforcement learning from human feedback (RLHF) for instruction finetuning.